About Joe Gilbert

 - I value the importance of experiencing thoughts, feelings, body sensations, and emotions that arise in the present moment.

-Joe is happy to offer basic instructions, guidance, and support if you wish to begin your own meditation and mindfulness practice.
+Joe is happy to offer instructions, guidance, and support if you wish to begin your own meditation and mindfulness practice.
+He will begin offering formal trainings (both for individuals and groups) in early 2018.